groenborg/MessageIntegrationProject/README.md

 In a summary:
 * Bank #1 takes only Excellent customers
-* Bank #2 takes all positive scores, but Excellent
+* Bank #2 takes all positive scores above poor
 * Bank #3 basically takes everyone in
 * Bank #4 takes only bad customers